Peugeot 406: Coupé Phase 2

-Exterior was mostly unchanged on the coupé.
-Side turnlight was the first update and new rims and a new front bumper was added later on.
+The exterior was mostly unchanged on the coupé.
+The side turnlight was the first update, and new rims and a new front bumper were added later on.

-Interior was updated in the same manner as the saloon and estate with updated dashboard and instrument panel and colours.
+The interior was updated in the same manner as the saloon and estate, with updated dashboard and instrument panel and colours.

-Technical updates also followed the saloon/estate.
-But the engine range grew to four with the addition of the 2.2 petrol and 2.2HDi, the latter with Brembo front brakes.
+Technical updates also followed the saloon/estate, but the engine range grew to four with the addition of the 2.2 petrol and 2.2HDi, the latter with Brembo front brakes.